Shin-Kamagaya Station: Station Layout

-Shin-Keisei Platforms
+Keisei Matsudo Line Platforms

-The Shin-Keisei section consists of a single island platform serving two tracks.
+The Keisei Matsudo Line section consists of a single island platform serving two tracks.

-Hokusō and Keisei Platforms
+Hokusō and Keisei Narita Sky Access Line Platforms

-The Hokusō and Keisei Electric Railway section consists of two elevated island platforms serving two tracks.
+The Hokusō and Keisei Narita Sky Access Line section consists of two elevated island platforms serving two tracks.

 Tōbu Platforms

 The Tobu section consists of two opposite side platforms serving two tracks.

 History

 The station opened on 31 March 1991, served initially by the Hokuso Railway.
 The Shin-Keisei station opened on 8 July 1992, and the Tōbu Railway station (originally the Tōbu Noda Line) opened on 25 November 1999.

+Effective April 2025, the Shin-Keisei platforms came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Railway.
+The move was completed on 1 April 2025.

 Passenger statistics

 In fiscal 2017, the Hokusō Railway portion of the station was used by an average of 22,184 passengers daily.
 The Keisei portion of the station was used by 4,476 passengers and the Shin-Keisei portion of the station was used by 34,156 passengers.
 The Tōbu Railway portion of the station was used by 40,389 passengers daily.